vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity.md

 And this confusion often leads to reluctance when it comes to proper issuance of credentials to new users and/or the reissuance in the case of compromise.
-In fact, a common pattern that we have encountered in-the-wild has been for certificates with broad privileges (eg. cluster-admin) to be shared among many users.
+In fact, a common pattern that we have encountered in-the-wild has been for certificates with broad privileges (e.g. cluster-admin) to be shared among many users.
 This not only severely compromises security, but also limits your ability to leverage features like audit logging.